 - Named Partner of the Year at the 2018 Lawyers Weekly Australian Women in Law awards

-- Ranked as 'up and coming' in Chambers Global 2018 for Dispute Resolution in Australia
+- Ranked as Band 1 in Chambers Asia-Pacific and Global 2022 for Dispute Resolution: Arbitration – Australia

-- Recognised in The Legal 500 Asia Pacific for Construction and Dispute Resolution
+- Recognised in The Legal 500 Asia Pacific for International Arbitration, Construction and Dispute Resolution

-- Recognised in the 2019 Who's Who Legal for International Arbitration
+- Recognised in the 2022 Who's Who Legal for International Arbitration as National Leader for Australia and Future Leader Global

-- Recognised in The Best Lawyers in Australia 2020 for International Arbitration
+- Recognised in The Best Lawyers in Australia 2020, 2021 and 2022 for International Arbitration

 - An analysis of conciliation and its role in the resolution of international disputes, having regard to the UNCLOS Compulsory Conciliation proceeding between Timor-Leste and Australia and other instances of conciliation, Australian Alternative Dispute Resolution Law Bulletin, Vol 4.6, 2018